Kkies/PE_Classifier/README.md

 ---

-###  Recommendations
+###  Limitations & Recommendations
 ---
-- Some of the things we didn’t get to do for this project was classify WHERE the PE is.
-Being that we only had a few days and that CNNs are computationally stressing, we just classified if there was a PE or not.
-- Also, Radiologists will use the size of the left and right ventricles to further determine morbidity.
-Can we use a CNN to measure the sizes and output a probability that this scan has high morbidity?
+- We were unable to train the model to identify where the PE was located in each image (i.e., right lung, left lung, pulmonary artery).
+Future models could create multi-class outputs to identify the location of the PE.
+- Given the large size of the dataset and computational limitations, we were unable to train the model on the full dataset thereby limiting the performance of the model.
+With more time and computational power, future models could train/validate/test on more than just 5,000 images.
+- We were unable to incorporate RV/LV into our analyses.
+Future models could compare the size of the Left and Right Ventricles (RV/LV ratio*) to predict probability of morbidity.

 ## Links